 Can Leftover Homemade Balkan Sausages be Frozen?

-I love freezing these sausages either raw or cooked for an easy weeknight dinner.
+I love freezing Balkan street food, either raw or cooked, for an easy weeknight dinner.
 I lay them on a tray to freeze individually before moving them to a freezer bag.
 They stay fresh and flavorful for up to three months in the freezer.

 Juicy and Tender Carne Asada Grilled to Perfection